Pshy0/es-ruin-the-fun/README.md

 ## Install

+Install this plugin by dropping it into the `plugins` folder.
+If the plugin is in a zip / archive file, extract it.

-First, locate the game's `plugins` folder.
+First, find (or create) the game's `plugins` folder.
 It should be located at one of those locations:
 - On Windows:
   - `plugins\ (in the same folder as the Endless Sky executable)`
   - or `C:\Users\yourusername\AppData\Roaming\endless-sky\plugins\`